Molajo/Molajo/README.md

 Learn about [Molajo multi-site](https://github.com/Molajo/Molajo/blob/core/sites/README.md)

-## How can I share my ideas about new features I would like to see available in Molajo? ##
+## Where can I share my ideas about new features I would like to see available in Molajo? ##

 Share your ideas and comments about how to improve the software on [**Molajo User Voice**](http://molajo.uservoice.com/forums/85709-general).